tfelix/bestia-docs/content/docs/server/ai.md

 ## Sensors

-The Behemoth server is event based, thus if for example an Bestia steps into the field of view of another Bestia the eventing can register a sighting into the according visual sensor of the agent.
+The Behemoth server is event-based, thus if for example an Bestia steps into the field of view of another Bestia the eventing can register a sighting into the according visual sensor of the agent.
-Sensor can also activly poll information about the world if their tick is invoked however.
+The sensor can also actively poll information about the world if their tick is invoked however.

 The AI system in Bestia will set new standards.
 Bestias and NPCs alike should be able to create long-term plans, so-called game plans or GPs for short.
 They then follow this strategy until observations or influences from the game world force them